Public Health Practice

 Overview

+An integral part of the USC MPH program is the practicum, a structured and supervised professional experience with an approved agency for which students receive academic credit.
+As a working partnership between students and public health agencies, the practicum offers students hands-on experience in an area of public health, including county, state, federal or community-based agencies.
 The goal of the practicum is to further students’ practical experience while enhancing the work of public health.
 Through the practicum, students have the opportunity to demonstrate an integration of coursework into a real-world setting, preparing them for a professional career in public health.
-Students have the opportunity to complete their practicum through an international experience if desired.

 Practicum Stories